railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 * Petty cash.

-Then you set the :guilabel:`Preferred date` for payment:
+Then, you set the :guilabel:`Preferred date` for payment:

-* :guilabel:`Due date` : each operation will be effected at the invoice deadline date,
+* ``Due date`` : each operation will be effected at the invoice deadline date,

-* :guilabel:`Directly` : the operations will be effected when the orders are validated,
+* ``Directly`` : the operations will be effected when the orders are validated,

-* :guilabel:`Fixed date` : you must specify an effective payment date in the :guilabel:`Scheduled date if fixed` field that follows.
+* ``Fixed date`` : you must specify an effective payment date in the :guilabel:`Scheduled date if fixed` field that follows.

-The date is particularly important for the preparation of electronic transfers because banking interfaces enable you to select a future execution date for each operation.
-So to configure your OpenERP most simply you can choose to pay all invoices automatically by their deadline.
+The date is particularly important for the preparation of electronic transfers, because banking interfaces enable you to select a future execution date for each operation.
+So to configure your OpenERP, most simply you can choose to pay all invoices automatically by their deadline.

 You must then select the invoices to pay.
 They can be entered manually in the field :guilabel:`Payment Line`, but it is easier to add them automatically.
 For that, click :guilabel:`Select Invoices to Pay` and OpenERP will then propose lines with payment deadlines.
 For each deadline you can see:

-* the invoice :guilabel:`Effective date`,
+* the invoice :guilabel:`Payment Date`,

-* the reference :guilabel:`Ref.` and description of the invoice, :guilabel:`Name`,
+* the reference :guilabel:`Invoice Ref.`,

 * the deadline for the invoice,

-* the amount to be paid in the company's default currency,
+* the amount to be paid in the partner's default currency.

-* the amount to be paid in the currency of the invoice.

-You can then accept the payment proposed by OpenERP or select the entries that you will pay or not pay on that order.
+You can then accept the payment proposed by OpenERP, or select the entries that you will pay or not pay on that order.
 OpenERP gives you all the necessary information to make a payment decision for each line item: